Book Review : What Every Body Is Saying

 "Unspoken words are the loudest."

-This book isn’t about manipulating others.
-It’s about understanding them—deeply, clearly, and ethically.
+This isn’t a book about manipulating others.
+It’s about observing, decoding, and empathizing with them—deeply, ethically, and intelligently.

 What Every BODY Is Saying – A Book for People Who Know Silence Isn’t Always Empty